Nicolejeanne/Word-Guess-Game/README.md

 # Word-Guess-Game
 ## Javascript Assignment

 I am currently a student in the UT Austin Coding Bootcamp.
-We've traversed through HTML and CSS and now, our week 4 assignment is to make a simple *Hangman Game* using Javascript.
+We've spent 3 weeks traversing HTML and CSS and now our week 4 assignment is to make a simple *Hangman Game* using Javascript.

 I choose the theme for my game to be **USA Landmarks**.
 I hope you enjoy checking it out.